 Planning Your Arrival in the Bay Area: We start at 4:00 pm the first day so we recommend planning travel up to Westerbeke.
 We ask that everyone is on time to prevent interruption to the training.
 On the day of the retreat, if you are driving up from places south of Sonoma, like the city of San Francisco or the airport, you will want to leave by 1pm to negotiate the local traffic.
 Staying North of San Francisco the night before has worked well for attendees.
 If you will be staying in the area the night before make your reservations early as possible.
 We usually encourage carpooling and if the group would like to do the same this year we can initiate and facilitate this.

-How do I Register for the Experiential Training Course?
+How can I Register for This Experiential Training?

 Two Enrollment Tracks Available